“My doctor refused to put me on insulin for Type 2 diabetes, so I got a new doctor.”

 While the basal insulin has helped remarkably, she’s still frustrated, because several doctors have now told her she doesn’t need to be on insulin at all.

-While her doctor is following outdated understandings of when, who, and why a person with T2D might need insulin, Kate knows her body’s insulin production is not enough to keep her blood sugars in her goal range
+While her doctor is following outdated understandings of when, who and why a person with type 2 diabetes (T2D) might need insulin, Kate knows her body’s insulin production is not enough to keep her blood sugars in her goal range

 Being told to eat more carbs…without mealtime insulin.